Emmotes/ic_spoilers/docs/bastion.md

 # Tutorial Texts

 ### State #1
 > The innkeeper said we could stay as long as we'd like.
 He's offered this area o' the grounds as our new Bastion!
 He said we can fix it up over time.
-Each room we fix and unlock will open up more game features!
+Each room we fix and unlock will open up more things to do!

 ### State #2
 > Let's get started by unlockin' the Tradehall together.
 Click on the Tradehall to zoom in and check it out!